LaunchCodeEducation/data-analysis-wiki/SQL-Part-2.md

 ## Studio (IA Notes)

-1. Students will be working with the `BooksDB` dataset from lesson 10.
+1. Students will be working with the `BooksDB` dataset from the previous lesson.
 They should already have access to this but ensure they have the necessary permissions to perform queries against the database!